me-box/databox/README.md

 Developing apps and drivers 'does not' require data box to be started in dev mode.

 To get started all you need is a Dockerfile and a databox-manifest.json examples can be found in the libraries '/samples' directories.
-To make you app available to install locally on your databox you will need to upload the manifest to http://127.0.0.1:8181 and use `docker build -t [your-app-name] .`.
-Once the manifest is uploaded and the image has built  then you should be up to install the app on you local Databox.
+To make your app available to install locally on your databox you will need to upload the manifest to http://127.0.0.1:8181 and use `docker build -t [your-app-name] .`.
+Once the manifest is uploaded and the image has built then you should be up to install the app on your local Databox.

 If you would like to modify one of the currently available actual drivers you can do so by doing the following:
 ```